-Conway's game of life on the BLiTTER
+Conway's Game of Life on the BLiTTER

 Note: For the rest of this article I assume you have some knowledge of how the Blitter works.
 I recommend taking a look at Paranoid’s FAQ and Atari’s official docs if you need a brush-up.